Running Ollama in a Linux Environment Without Root Privileges

 2. Download Ollama Release

 Next, download the appropriate ollama release for Linux environments from their official GitHub releases page.
-The command typically looks like this:
+These commands will help you download the latest version:

 Replace vX.Y.Z with the actual version number.
 You can find the latest release on the ollama GitHub releases page.